+Here are some hiring advice we have learned after years of recruiting candidates.
 Hiring the right candidates is crucial to a company’s success and staff environment.
-Hiring a good candidate is tricky, but hiring a perfect candidate requires talent.
+Moreover, hiring a good candidate is tricky, but hiring a perfect candidate requires talent.
 After all, employees are the backbone of any company.
 Without them, success is impossible.
 Unfortunately, there is no way to fast-track finding employees, but there are things to look out for.

 Qualities to Look For in Employees